 What Is Happening Now

 To prepare for and facilitate a university-wide conversation about potential changes to the Honors curriculum, HFC has established a spring/summer exploratory task force chaired by Dr. Fitzpatrick.
-Its members are Ellen Adams, Ed Baum, Jeremiah Cataldo, Kurt Ellenberger, Coeli Fitzpatrick, Roger Gilles, Meg Marshall, Kelly McDonell, Amy McFarland, Jane Toot, and Peter Wampler.
+Its members are Ellen Adams, Jeremiah Cataldo, Kurt Ellenberger, Coeli Fitzpatrick, Roger Gilles, Meg Marshall, Kelly McDonell, Amy McFarland, Jane Toot, and Peter Wampler.
 The committee has four charges: 1) interview people from around campus, and a few off campus, about the Honors College and interesting curricular possibilities; 2) investigate Honors curricula from around the country for ideas; 3) research the Five I’s to learn more about each term as a potential foundation of the program; and 4) develop several contrasting curricular models for initial discussion around the university in Fall 2018.

 If you would like to share your own ideas about the current Honors College and possibilities for its curriculum, please contact any of the task force members.